xpcai2010/CarND-AdvancedLaneLines-Project/README.md

 #### 1. Briefly discuss any problems / issues you faced in your implementation of this project.

 In the beginning, I had developed a lane detection feature, which had been working well for the first testing video - project_video.mp4.
 However, when I had applied the same pipeline to the second video - challenge_video.mp4, it did a poor job for the lane detection.
 Then I had to go back to retune the lane feature masking method.
 Also I optimized the sanity check code as well as smoothing method.
-At the end, the uploaded code `Advanced Lane Finding Project_XCai.ipynb` works pretty well for both videos.
+At the end, the uploaded code `Advanced Lane Finding Project_Completed.ipynb` works pretty well for both videos.
 There is still room to improve if I get more time on the project.
 For example, by adding different lane detection feature for images with different brightness, saturation values.

 #### 2. Where will your pipeline likely fail?
 What could you do to make it more robust?